-Pet scammers (or "puppy scams") are clever and can often seem like the real deal, but PetRelocation has seen just about every trick.
+Pet scammers (or "puppy scams") are clever and can often seem like the real deal, but PetRelocation has seen every trick.
 Read below to know what to look for and how to avoid falling victim to a pet scam.

 I Found the Perfect Pet Online.
 How Do I Know He Or She Is Real?